Best Tomahawks In 2022

 Weight – Generally the heavier the tomahawk axe the larger the bite you can take out of the target.
 Whether that’s large game, a tree, drywall or a wooden door.
 That said there are other things to consider beside chopping power including your ability to wield the axe effectively and the distance you plan to transport that axe in your backpack or your tactical pants.
 You don’t want your survival gear to become an anchor, weighing you down as you hike.

 The Native Americans of 500 years ago had scant idea that half a millennia onward their stone hand axes would evolve into highly efficient high tech survival gear used by untold numbers of adventurers, soldiers, climbers, hunters and tradesmen the world over.
 But such is the way of progress.
-Today’s tomahawks are marvels of engineering that provide brute force when needed, precise control when it’s called for, myriad self-defense options and an inexpensive yet invaluable survival tool that can literally mean the difference between life and death when you’re lost in the wild.
+Today’s tomahawks are marvels of engineering that provide brute force when needed, precise control when it’s called for, myriad self-defense options and an inexpensive yet invaluable multi tool that can literally mean the difference between life and death when you’re lost in the wild.

-We hope you found this review of the best tomahawks informative and that it helps you make an informed decision when it comes time to purchase a tomahawk to fulfill your security, sporting or survival needs.
+We hope you found this review of the best tomahawks informative and that it helps you make an informed decision when it comes time to purchase a tomahawk to fulfill your security, sporting or needs.
 Don’t forget to check back regularly for more product reviews and comparisons from gearhungry.com.